Grahtni/secretlounge-js/README.md

 A complete rewrite of the [secretlounge](https://github.com/secretlounge) project in NodeJS!

 Note that this is a work-in-progress (WIP) and a lot of major functionality is not implemented yet.
-As of right now replies, as well as any other media type other than photos are not supported.
-The karma scoring system is also not supported presently.
+As of right now replies, as well as any other media type except photos are not supported.
+The karma scoring and moderation system is also not supported presently.

 <br>